ExchangeBC/devex/README.md

 The [BCDevExchange](https://bcdevexchange.org) is a platform that provides new ways for British Columbia's public sector to connect with developers and other IT professionals.

-The latest version is a mean.js application running in OpenShift using Docker.

 ***

 ## Table of Contents